 - Abuse of another child who is a member of the other person’s family (where another person is involved)

-For instance in the case of Zha v The State Of Western Australia [2019] WASCA 160, the parents had a shared custody arrangement.
+In the case of Zha v The State Of Western Australia [2019] WASCA 160, the parents had a shared custody arrangement.
 However, it was brought to the attention of the court that the father in this case had allegedly sexually abused one of the three children.

 In certain instances, disputes arise when parents want to make parenting arrangements following divorce or separation.
 In these matters, our expert mediators can help resolve all disputes, and facilitate a healthy discussion.